1) Install a home security system:

 Additionally, you should teach your children about online safety.
 Show them how to identify cyberbullies and how to stay safe when using the internet.

-5) Have a safety plan:
+6) Have a safety plan:

 In the event of an emergency, it's important to have a safety plan.
 This plan should include what to do in case of a fire, an intruder, or a medical emergency.
 You should practice this plan with your family so that everyone knows what to do.
+Safety can also be for preparation regarding the fixtures in your home, such as planning how to keep your children well distanced from the fireplace you’re having installed, or adding a vinyl deck railing for your exterior staging area.

 You should also have an emergency kit prepared in case you need to evacuate your home.
 This kit should include food, water, and first-aid supplies.

-6) Purchase an EMF pendant necklace or bracelet:
+7) Purchase an EMF pendant necklace or bracelet:

 There is some evidence suggesting that EMF protection devices can help reduce stress and anxiety.
 If you're looking for a way to protect your family from the harmful effects of EMF, consider purchasing an EMF pendant necklace or bracelet.